madelinegannon/jetson-nano-accessories/suction-cup-mount/README.md

 ### Jetson Nano Suction Cup Mount
-This Suction Cup Mount assembly uses suction cups to keep your Jetson Nano in place while driving.
+This Suction Cup Mount Kit adds suction cups to the back of your Jetson Nano, so you can stick it in hard-to-reach or moving surfaces.
+The suction cups work best on clean, smooth surfaces, such as glass or acrylic.
-**FIX THIS**
-Plug the Nano into your car's 12V auxiliary power (the cigarette lighter) to power the board.

 Here's a few project ideas to get started:
-- Detect bored passengers in the backseat, and entertain them
-- Create a DIY head's up display
+- Mount inside your car, and use the Nano to create a DIY head's up display
-- Monitor interior car temperature
+- Mount to a window, and use the Nano as a motion detector
+- Mount to a dry-erase board, and use the Nano for real-time sketch recognition

 <img src="" width="600">